RickyNJ/NetPretender/README.md

 Notes to myself:
 No need to do difficult two step search if new node is required. just reserve ${} and create var node, commands are split based on words so you can still match on that base.

+Add more complexity in terms of conditional responses.
+Think of specific responses for specific inputs only? maybe this should be in a seperate mock, but the use case of 1 command with  3 possible responses for different values seems more readable as 1 mock.